Subculture: The Meaning of Style: Summary

 In Subculture: The Meaning of Style, Hebdige argues that the styles of Britain's postwar working-class youth subcultures challenge dominant ideology, hegemony, and social normalization through symbolic forms of resistance.
 Hebdige focuses, in particular, on the evolution of styles in subcultures such as Teddy boys, mods, rockers, skinheads and punks.
 According to Hebdige, style is constructed through a combination of clothing, music, dance, make-up and drugs.
 Hebdige emphasizes the historical, socioeconomic, class, race, and mass media contexts of each subculture.
 For instance, Hebdige argues that there is a common theme underlying the white punk and black reggae subcultures; both reject British national symbolism.
 Although seemingly unrelated, Hebdige proves this point by outlining the similarities in their styles.

 Hebdige argues that all subcultures experience the same trajectory.
 In this model, subcultures initially form through a common resistance.
 The dominant society often sees these groups as radical, leading to fear, skepticism, and anxiety in their response.
 In some ways, this gives the subculture's resistance more power but only momentarily, because eventually entrepreneurs find a way to commodify the style and music of the subculture.
-Before long, elements of the subculture are available to the mainstream, i.e. Edwardian jackets of the Teddy boys.
+Before long, elements of the subculture are available to the mainstream, e.g. Edwardian jackets of the Teddy boys.
 In this way, what was once subversive, rebellious, and radical, is now contained.
 For this reason, it is often the case that the moment when dominant society begins to recognize a subculture is the moment that the resistant power of the subculture begins to die.